hsuonsivu/hsupublic/3d-models/README.md

 ### tunturi460wheel.scad

-Spare part for Tunturi E460 excercise bike.
+Spare part for Tunturi E460 exercise bike.
 The original back wheels intended for easier moving the bike around disintegrate with time.
 This is a replacement.
 I printed these with TPU and 100% fill.
 Maybe overkill, less fill might work.
 When printing with TPU,